thetoine/wish-you-were-simple/README.markdown

 Stripped down theme for WordPress theme developers.

+The name?
+I know...
+WordPress is relatively simple and straight forward but I wanted something even more minimalist to start with.

 ### Sidebars

 This theme come with 3 sidebar _zones_ (à la Drupal blocks).
 Your existing widgets might end up in _header_ zone by default, just move them to _sidebar_ zone.